 Fatigue can be due to anaemia or might be a side effect of treatment.
 It may be mild or it can impact greatly on your daily life.
 For some people it affects their memory and their concentration.
 It can also cause low moods and feeling irritable. and it can make you to feel weak and have difficulty sleeping.

 Your doctor can assess you and try to treat any underlying cause of your tiredness.
 If your myeloma treatment is making your fatigue worse, this should improve once treatment finishes.

 There are things you can do that might help you cope with fatigue.

 Frequent infections are another common problem with myeloma.
 You might need to have treatment with antibiotics.

-You might need to go into hospital if you have an infection and you have a low white blood cell count.
+You might need to go into hospital if you have an infection.
 This is so that you can have the antibiotics into your bloodstream through a drip.

 Your doctors might recommend that you have vaccinations to protect against flu and chest infections.
 Your doctor or specialist nurse can advise you about this.

 Myeloma often causes damage to areas of bone.
 This can weaken the bone in these places and might cause pain.
 If the damage is severe, the bone might break (fracture).